 5. Be an early adopter

 Have you ever seen an electric vehicle?
-Lots of them look like something off a sci-fi film.
+Lots of them look like something out of space.
 They’re an absolute thrill to drive.
 With a lease, you could be one of the first people to drive these great cars.

 As we’ve already said, electric cars are the future.
 Lots of people already know this, and they’re living with the thrill of early adoption.
 If you lease an electric vehicle, you can be part of that trend.